ObjectProfile/Roassal3/README.md

 ## Get in touch
 Share your enthusiasm by joining the #Roassal channel, in the Pharo discord server: https://pharo.org/community

+Roassal3 is free and open source, but backed by Object Profile.
+Commercial support offerings are available, including training and custom consultancy services.
+Check [RoassalPro](https://github.com/ObjectProfile/Roassal3Documentation/blob/6bbc6a4cb36914e1f79b3a038c32984673a1384f/documentation/RoassalPro.md) for more information.
 _____
 ## Acknowledgement